fallen-icarus/cardano-swaps/README.md

 ---
 ## Abstract
-`cardano-swaps` is a proof-of-concept implementation of massively scalable and concurrent DEX protocol for the Cardano Settlement Layer (CSL).
+`cardano-swaps` is a proof-of-concept implementation of an *organically* scalable DEX protocol for the Cardano Settlement Layer (CSL).
 It solves many of the pitfalls of current DEX implementations by empowering users to deploy their own (and interact with each others') script addresses.
-By doing so, users maintain fully custody of their assets at all times, and can elect if/when to upgrade their addresses to new contract standards.
+By doing so, users always maintain spending *and* delegation custody of their assets, and can elect if/when to upgrade their addresses to new contract standards.

 -----

 ## Motivation
 Many DEXes on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set(s) of script addresses.
-Such design patterns are reminiscent of the EVM's accounts-based programming paradigm, and inherit many of the same downsides, namely scalability bottlenecks and asset centralization.
+Such design patterns are reminiscent of the EVM's accounts-based programming paradigm, and inherit many of the same downsides; scalability bottlenecks and asset/stake centralization.
 DEXes that hope to achieve massive scale on the CSL must adhere to a radically different approach that takes full advantage of the concurrency and parallelism offered by the eUTxO model. `cardano-swaps` is a first attempt at such an approach.

 -----